I went to an exhibit last week on the history of American cars. It was fascinating, especially for someone working in innovation.

 The next mind-blowing thing: there were electric cars in 1910!
 What happened?
 Edison joined forces with Henry Ford to manufacture EVs, but they faced the same issues that we face today – lack of infrastructure (only 3% of homes had electricity at this point, though 35% by 1920), too expensive (the Edison car cost between $1000 - $3000 compared to $25 to $100 for a horse or about $600 for a Model T).
 Also, Edison’s batteries did not work (and Ford would not try others because Edison was his business partner).
 Next, cheap crude oil moved in with a powerful lobby behind it.
 Finally - and this is really crazy - electric cars were essentially marketed as “women’s appliances”!
 Many lessons to take away: misalignment of financial incentives (my favorite topic) and human psychology trumping rationality (loyalties and marketing).

 And get this, steam engines were the first “hybrid” cars!
-They ran on steam fueled by vaporized kerosene.
+They ran on steam fuelled by vaporized kerosene.
 Why did these fail?
 Because there were 17 steps to start the car, then a wait of 30-40 minutes to generate the steam, then the driver could only travel 35-45 minutes before stopping to refill the 28 gallon tank with water.
 Lesson?
 Too hard to implement.

 And voila, we ended up with gas guzzlers.
 Sigh.